elcaiseri/mcp-ai-agent-server/README.md

 > Search for all Python files in the current directory
 ```

-The CLI agent uses LangChain to:
+The CLI agent uses LangChain MCP Client to:
 - Understand natural language commands
 - Select appropriate tools automatically
 - Chain multiple operations together